vgurianov/qm/docs/slits.md

 ![Image](double-path.png)
 Figure 1 - The ontology of the experiment

+Let us give a brief description of the ontology concepts.

 #### Physical matter
 The "Component" frame with the stereotype <<Substance>> defines the most general properties of all elements of the model.
 In this case, the "Run" operation is defined.
 This operation has a stereotype <<Exist>>, which determines the course of model time.